Non-vanishing for cubic Hecke $L$-functions: First moment asymptotics: proof of

 for some explicit constant $C_{b}$.
-This would not directly improve our final results, so we refrain from doing so for simplicity.
-We also foreshadow that our error term estimates below will contain a term of size $O_{b, \varepsilon}(X^{11/12+\varepsilon})$, so this particular second order main term may be illusory and we speculate it will be cancelled.
-A similar cancellation was observed in \cite{DFL2}, and can be used to compute the first moment of the thin family $\mathcal{F}'_3$ at $s=1/3$ (see \cite{DM23} over function fields and forthcoming work of Hamdar over number fields). \end{remark}
+We also foreshadow that our error term estimates below will contain a term of size $O_{b, \varepsilon}(X^{11/12+\varepsilon})$, and this a feature of using a balanced approximate functional equation.
+Using an unbalanced approximate functional equation, Hamdar's work \cite{Ham} shows this particular second order main term is illusory.
+A similar cancellation was observed in \cite{DFL2}, and can be used to compute the first moment of the thin family $\mathcal{F}'_3$ at $s=1/3$ (see \cite{DM23} over function fields).
+Improving the error term in the first moment does not directly improve our final results about non-vanishing, so we refrain from doing so for simplicity. \end{remark}

 Thus \eqref{after_mellin_first_mom} implies

 Observe by \eqref{K_prod}, \eqref{mathcal_K_def}, \eqref{G_first_mom_def}, and \eqref{H_Euler_prod_exp_first_mom} that

 where